TABLE OF CONTENTS

 1.9 Possibility to appeal

 The nature of the case has no bearing on the right to appeal.
 The appeal procedure is the same for all cases.
-Notice of intent to appeal a district court’s decision must be given within a deadline, and appeals are heard by Courts of Appeal (hovioikeus).
+Notice of intent to appeal a district court’s decision must be given within a deadline, and the appeal is heard by a Court of Appeal (hovioikeus).

 The national language version of this page is maintained by the respective EJN contact point.
 The translations have been done by the European Commission service.
 Possible changes introduced in the original by the competent national authority may not be yet reflected in the translations.
 Neither the EJN nor the European Commission accept responsibility or liability whatsoever with regard to any information or data contained or referred to in this document.
 Please refer to the legal notice to see copyright rules for the Member State responsible for this page.